Vindonissa Legionary Trail

 Roman sites

 Public baths were among the basic facilities in any Roman settlement.
 In Vindonissa there even used to be a legionary bathhouse inside the camp, though this no longer exists.
-The bathhouse belonging to the civil settlement can still be accessed today.
+The baths belonging to the civil settlement can still be accessed today.
 It can be visited with museum admission.

 The bathhouse is part of a larger-scale complex outside the legionary camp.
 It was a public facility which could be used by residents and travellers on payment of a fee.
 The bathhouse is divided into cold, warm and hot bathing rooms.
 The Romans used an ingenious system to heat the floors and walls which was called the hypocaust.
 Remains of the system are clearly visible as are the baths themselves, which were filled with warm water and emptied via stone drains.